-Thai Hua Phuket History Museum
+Thai Hua Museum of Phuket History

 Time for some more Phuket history and culture!
 I know we have nice beaches and lots of touristy things to do, but as a long time local resident, I have an interest in the local area, and I think that the long and interesting history of Phuket might surprise a few people!
-Phuket has several quiet good museums - the Thalang National Museum, the Phuket Tin Mining Museum, and Chinpracha House are all worth a visit.
+Phuket has several good museums - the Thalang National Museum, the Phuket Tin Mining Museum, and Chinpracha House are all worth a visit.
 The Thai Hua Museum I have blogged before about 3 years ago when it was newly opened.
 There was not too much to see beyond an old classroom and some old school photos and books, but entry was free :)

 (above) Thai Hua Museum Entrance

 The Thai Hua Museum has changed quite a bit in the last 3 years.
 There is an entry fee now (200 Baht) - but I think it's worth that.
 The museum now has many rooms full of displays and information about the history of Phuket.
 We visited again a couple of months ago, and we were impressed.
 There's been a lot of investment here and if you happen to be in Phuket Town, I say go and visit!
 For a start, the building itself is really nice.
 An old (early 20th century) mansion that was built as a school for the Chinese-Thai families who had flocked to Phuket in the 19th century for the tin mining industry.